Sinusitis

 Remedies / treatment for sinusitis

 Doctors may prescribe antibiotics, corticosteroids, or surgery.
-All these options have severe consequences or side-effects and should not be taken lightly.
+These options have severe consequences and should not be taken without careful consideration of the inevitable harmful side-effects.
 Before undertaking any of these options cultures should be taken to identify the microorganisms involved in the infection.
 Anti-fungals have been used with mixed success in the treatment of some infections.

 - The Sugar Cure.